themikejr/worldview-blog-tools/_posts/2018-12-27-how-does-dns-work.markdown

 > DNS, or the *Domain Name System* is an abstraction layer that maps the human-readable web addresses that we know and love to IP addresses.

 For a long time, that was about the extent of my knowledge of DNS.
 I knew that there were servers out in the ether of the internet that contained those mappings.
 Later on, I learned that one could use `nslookup` to find existing mappings.
 Beyond that, I knew very little.
 The majority of the time this was enough, but every now and then I would hear someone mention an `A` record or a `CNAME` record and I couldn't contribute much to the conversation other than "Ah yes, that has something to do with DNS".
-If you are like me, the things that you know that you don't know server as bread crumbs for the things that you want to learn.
+If you are like me, the things that you know that you don't know serve as bread crumbs for the things that you want to learn.
 Let's follow those breadcrumbs a bit.

 ## The lifecycle of a DNS query